progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--The `format-patch` command prints out the names of the patch files it creates.
 The `-M` switch tells Git to look for renames.
 The files end up looking like this:-->

-Der Befehl `git format-patch` zeigt dir die Namen der Patch Dateien an, die er erzeugt hat.
+Der Befehl `git format-patch` zeigt Dir die Namen der Patch Dateien an, die er erzeugt hat.
 (Die `-M` option weist Git an, nach umbenannten Dateien Ausschau zu halten.)
 Die Dateien sehen dann so aus:

 	$ cat 0001-add-limit-to-log-function.patch
 	From 330090432754092d704da8e76ca5c05c198e71a8 Mon Sep 17 00:00:00 2001